 Taapsee Pannu Is In A Brilliant Phase In Her Career But She Has One Complaint; Find Out!

 Taapsee Pannu is one of those actors in the Hindi film industry today, who is known to have ushered in an age of quality cinema, where the focus has shifted from the 'star value' of films to storylines and scripts.
-Taapsee has worked in a number of films which have been hailed for their stories, such as Pink, Manmarziyaan, Mulk, Game Over, Badla, and now Mission Mangal.
+Taapsee has worked in a number of films, which have been hailed for their stories such as Pink, Manmarziyaan, Mulk, Game Over, Badla, and now Mission Mangal.
 In a recent interview, the actress shared that this is a very good time for her in terms of the roles she is getting but the only complaint she has is about pay parity.
 Read further to find out what she said.

 In an interview with Times of India, Taapsee was asked if she is in the best phase of her career.
 She answered, "It is, and I hope that it only gets better.
 I have no complaints about the roles or the money I am getting."